iSEE-Laboratory/LLMDet/README.md

 This is the official PyTorch implementation of [LLMDet](https://arxiv.org/abs/2501.18954).

-🎉🎉🎉 Our paper is accepted by CVPR 2025, congratulations and many thanks to the co-authors!
+🎉🎉🎉 Our paper is accepted by CVPR 2025 as a highlight paper✨, congratulations and many thanks to the co-authors!

 If you find our work helpful, please kindly give us a star🌟